dsarrut/Help/JupyterNotebookAzure.md

-The last line can take some minutes to install all require packages.
+The last line can take some minutes to install all required packages.